taeber/cwith/README.md

 control flow.

-The optional `else`-clause used when startup fails, looks as appropriate at the end of the `with` as it does after an `if`, so it wouldn't require it's own unique keyword.
+The optional `else`-clause used when startup fails, looks as appropriate at the end of the `with` as it does after an `if`, so it wouldn't require its own unique keyword.

 Finally, some compilers already look for extensions like the `cleanup`